* Statement of Purpose

 - For any given grant cycle, only 5 applications to the same event will be funded.
 If more than 5 applicants apply to the same event, funding will be awarded to the 5 applicants who applied first.
 If funding becomes exhausted and all eligible grants within a given cycle cannot be accommodated, funding will be awarded on a first-come, first-served basis.

-- Scholarly Award evaluations must be submitted by the earliest upcoming grant deadline.
+- Scholarly Award evaluations must be submitted within 30 days after your presentation date.
 Failure to submit the Evaluation Form and supporting documents/receipts in a timely manner will result in loss of funding.

 - An electronic copy of all receipts must be scanned and attached as a pdf or jpg document to the Evaluation Form.
 NO paper/hard copies will be accepted!
 All UMN Libraries are equipped with scanners and librarians are able to assist you with this process upon request.